Kekyei/WATT-WASTE-Automated-waste-segregation-using-yolov7-segmentation-with-DeepSORT-Tracking-/README.md

 <H1 align="center">
-YOLOv7 Segmentation with DeepSORT Tracking </H1>
+WATT WASTE AUTOMATED WASTE SEGREGATION USING YOLOv7 Segmentation with DeepSORT Tracking </H1>

 I have implemented the YOLOv7 Segmantation with DeepSORT Tracking, please support by giving a star.